1FIL0/NimbleDesktop/README.md

 **Overview**

-A clean and distraction free BSPWM rice.
+A clean and distraction free bspwm rice.
 I've made this for personal use but feel free to use it.
+This rice uses bspwm, sxhkd, alacritty, polybar, dunst and rofi

 **Installation:**